LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Loop Processing Module

 \subsection{Loop Classification}

-Following the outlier rejection process, the remaining valid loop closures are classified to facilitate efficient spatial bundle adjustment.
+Following the outlier rejection process, the remaining valid loop closures are classified to facilitate efficient spatial BA.
 Specifically, we categorize loops into two types based on their spatial distribution: clustered loops and isolated loops.

 We implement a region-growing algorithm based on Breadth-First Search (BFS).
 Starting from the spatial center of each loop, the algorithm incrementally searches for nearby loops within a predefined radius.
 If neighboring loops are found, the search expands from their centers, continuing recursively until no additional nearby loops are detected.
 Loops that form such spatial clusters are labeled as clustered loops, while those without adjacent loops are marked as isolated loops.
-An illustrative example of this classification process in the S3E Campus\_1 dataset is shown in Fig.~\ref{fig:loopclassify}.
+An example of this classification process is shown in Fig.~\ref{fig:loopclassify}.